Using Technology to Improve Safety Communication in the Workplace

 2. Use continuous, meaningful communication

-Successful safety communication relies on frequent and meaningful interactions.
+Successful workplace safety communication relies on frequent and meaningful interactions.
 Workers need to be constantly updated on the safety information that is relevant to them.
-Real-time communication, through phone and video calls, images, file sharing, messaging, broadcasts, and in person meetings allows everyone to be aware of safety hazards and adjust their day accordingly.
+Real-time communication, through phone and video calls, images, file sharing, messaging, broadcasts, and in-person meetings allows everyone to be aware of safety hazards and adjust their day accordingly.

 Ensuring that the safety communication workers receive is relevant to their worksite and duties is just as important as delivering the information in the first place.
 If workers constantly receive safety updates that are unrelated to what they are doing, they are going to stop reading them.
 Communication has to be targeted and meaningful to keep everyone in-the-know.